cnc45333/cs1302-ce27-1/README.md

       If successful, everyone should now be able to see the exercise files on the repository website on GitHub!

-1. **GROUP MEMBER 1:** On Nike, write out the basic skeleton code for a driver class in `BubbleSort.java` (**you do NOT need to implement it now**; we'll write the algorithm in there later), ensuring that the  package statement is correct and the file compiles and runs using Maven.
+1. **GROUP MEMBER 1:** On Odin, write out the basic skeleton code for a driver class in `BubbleSort.java` (**you do NOT need to implement it now**; we'll write the algorithm in there later), ensuring that the  package statement is correct and the file compiles and runs using Maven.
 Then, check `checkstyle`, stage, and commit the change to your local repository.